Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Theoretical framework

-In this work, we choose to work with T model $\alpha$-attractor as our inflation model, which can be easily realized in the SUGRA context, see section \ref{sec:SUGRA}.
+In this work, we investigate the possibility that T-mode $\alpha$-attractor is the inflation model, which can be easily realized in the SUGRA context, see section \ref{sec:SUGRA}.
 It has the following potential \cite{Kallosh:2013yoa}